On the breadline

 For many low-income families and individuals, the recent rises in living costs will be a route into poverty, if they weren’t there already.
 Big Issue North vendors are amongst some of the most at risk.

-The income our vendors earn from selling The Big Issue is often one that their families rely on to put food on the table.
+The income vendors earn from selling The Big Issue is often one relied on to put food on the table.
 On average, a vendor earns £60 per week.
 Many have no other source of income.
-As selling The Big Issue is a formally recognised form of self-employment, vendors don’t receive paid leave or sick pay.
+Selling The Big Issue is a formally recognised form of self-employment, so vendors don’t receive paid leave or sick pay.
 The average food bill per week is nearly £40 per person, meaning that a vendor needs to sell 20 magazines to cover costs.

 The impact of even one week of poor magazine sales can be devastating, especially for those with other financial commitments.
 Food is often sacrificed for essentials such as rent and utilities.